tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_2.md

-“If you afraid of getting into accidents you can always get some driving lessons from your old man.”
+“If you're afraid of getting into accidents you can always get some driving lessons from your old man.”
 He quipped.
 Laughing at his own joke.